 Limits on independent expenditures (Measure 47, section 6).

-Rep. Rayfield also requested an additional informal opinion from Legislative Council on the equal protection challenge by candidates subject to different campaign contribution limits.
+Rep. Rayfield also requested an additional informal opinion from Legislative Counsel on the equal protection challenge by candidates subject to different campaign contribution limits.
 That February 3, 2020 opinion concluded that “a court would likely find that a candidate who entered an election at a later date that is subject to different rules regarding campaign contribution limits violates the Fourteenth Amendment’s equal protection guarantees.”

 Implementation Issues